csc530/vuebulma/readme.md

 This library is like a wrapper for Bulma and does not modify any of its CSS if you need help using Bulma or its classes, refer to the [Bulma documentation](https://bulma.io/documentation/).

+### Working with Vue

+If you need any help working with Vue components or understanding some of it's features please refer to [their documentation](https://vuejs.org/guide/introduction.html).

 ### Custom Additions

 This library adds some built-in JS to make Bulma's styling and classes work seamlessly